galamo/nodejs_115/Lesson_11/readme.md

 - Multiple rooms can exist simultaneously
 - Each room maintains its own user list
 - Room names are case-sensitive

+### Message History

+- Messages are stored per room on the server
+- New users joining a room receive the full chat history
+- History persists even when all users leave the room
+- Each message includes timestamp and sender information

+### Admin Controls

+- Only users with username "admin" have removal privileges
+- Admins see a delete icon (🗑️) next to each user in the list
+- Clicking the icon removes that user from the room
+- Removed users are immediately disconnected and logged out
+- All users are notified when someone is removed by admin
+- Confirmation dialog prevents accidental removals

 ### User Experience